Zippymimo/printf/README.md

 You don’t have to handle field width
 You don’t have to handle precision
 You don’t have to handle the length modifiers
+This README.md is to be used for the Printf project with 2 collaborators.